calugo/RNA-NETS/README.md

 3. Right button: Translate the view to right or to the left.

+The recommended way to play with the viewer, is on a full screen, which can be accessed [here](https://calugo.github.io/RNA-NETS/) and a legacy version with draggable nodes [here](https://calugo.github.io/RNA-NETS/OLDNET)

-There is a link on the top of this page and [here](https://calugo.github.io/jsnet/index.html) and a pretty jupyter notebook to generate pretty images of each aminoacid's connections [here](http://nbviewer.jupyter.org/github/calugo/RNA-NETS/blob/master/NOTEBOOKS/AMINOACIDS.ipynb).
+A pretty jupyter notebook to generate pretty images of each aminoacid's connections [here](http://nbviewer.jupyter.org/github/calugo/RNA-NETS/blob/master/NOTEBOOKS/AMINOACIDS.ipynb).

 Cheers!